Florida Probate Rules as They Apply to Foreign Wills

 Excellent question, as 30 years ago it was sufficient to pass title.
 Now, it apparently is not.

 That depends on the type of property and whom you ask.
-There are some underwriters which believe that title to homestead is vested with testate beneficiaries immediately and do not even require an Order Determining Homestead Status so long as the will is admitted to probate.
+There are some underwriters which believe that title to homestead is vested with testate beneficiaries immediately and do not even require an Order Determining Homestead Status so long as the Will is admitted to probate.
 Of course, by definition, Chapter 734 does not apply to homestead property, since it only applies to non-Floridians.

 Underwriters in Florida appear generally uncomfortable with the concept of title to non-homestead property passing by admitting a will to probate, either foreign or domestic.
-A personal representative’s deed (with Florida letters of administration) or an order of summary administration are almost always required, either of which would make the procedure in Chapter 734 to admit the will redundant and a waste of money since the foreign will gets admitted under either formal or summary probate procedures.
+A personal representative’s deed (with Florida letters of administration) or an order of summary administration is almost always required, either of which would make the procedure in Chapter 734 to admit the will redundant and a waste of money since the foreign will gets admitted under either formal or summary probate procedures.
 As a result, not very many petitions to admit a foreign will under chapter 734 are filed these days.

 Our Attorneys Have Extensive Florida Probate Law Experience